-r.
-The Origins of the World War.
-For Seniors.
-Based mainly on the published original documents.

-2. The Supreme Court of the United States.
-For Seniors.
-Based on the cases and opinions, with some emphasis on Common Law cases and principles.
-The work in this seminar is not designed to anticipate or overlap the courses in Constitutional Law offered in the Law Schools.

-3. History Thesis; the topic to be selected in Junior year if possible.

-N. B.-Honors seminars in Greek and Roman history, conducted by the department of classics, are open to students majoring in history; whenever possible the history department will co-operate with students of foreign literature working on special topics in the history of their particular country.
+- 1. The Origins of the World War. - 2.
+The Supreme Court, and its importance in recent American history.
+For Seniors who have had Seminar No. 7.
+Whenever there is room, and with the consent of the departments concerned, this seminar may be counted as a unit in Economics or Political Science for students who have taken the course in the History of the United States or its equivalent. - 3.
+History Thesis; the topic to be selected in Junior year if possible. - N. B.-Honors seminars in Greek and Roman history, conducted by the department of classics, are open to students majoring in history; whenever possible the history department will co-operate with students of foreign literature working on special topics in the history of their particular country.